Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 Succulents are a popular houseplant choice because they’re low maintenance and drought tolerant – but even they can die if not given the proper care.

-But why is my succulent dying, and what can I do about it?
+But why are your succulents dying, and what can you do about it?

-Here are some of the most common reasons why succulents might die, as well as how to remedy each situation:
+Here are some of the most common reasons succulents might die, along with effective ways to remedy each situation.

-Overwatering is the number one killer of succulents.
+Overwatering is the primary cause of death for succulents.

 When you give your succulent too much water, it will start to rot.

-The roots can’t absorb that much moisture and don’t have enough oxygen, which causes succulents to turn brown or black and eventually die off completely.
+The roots can’t absorb that much moisture and don’t have enough oxygen, which causes plants to turn brown or black and eventually die off completely.

 An overwatered succulent will also have soft, mushy leaves and will be generally wilted.
 It will often have a foul odor as well.